How to Clean a Burnt Pot

 This home trick to clean a burnt pot is just for very burnt pots, so don't use it if your pot hasn't got a lot of food stuck to it.
 Cover the burnt part of water and add a bit of bleach, it's always best to do it slowly and be careful when adding more quantity without going over the top.
 Take the water and bleach to boil and leave for a couple of minutes.
 It's important to use this home trick carefully and don't breathe the vapor that the mix leaves.
 Let it cool down a bit and clean it delicately.
 Don't forget to use latex gloves or nitrile for more protection.

-If you want to read similar articles to How to Clean a Burnt Pot, we recommend you visit our Home cleaning category.
+If you'd like to read similar articles to How to Clean a Burnt Pot, we recommend you browse around our Home cleaning category.